 - JPMorgan Chase Bank, as lead arranger, of $9.5 billion in committed financing, and the initial purchasers, led by J.P.
-Morgan Securities, Bank of America Merrill Lynch, Citigroup and BNP Paribas, in connection with a Rule 144A/Reg.
+Morgan Securities, Bank of America Merrill Lynch, Citigroup and BNP Paribas, in connection with the Rule 144A/Reg.
 S $6.5 billion bond offering, each in connection with Freeport‑McMoRan Copper & Gold Inc.’s acquisitions of Plains Exploration & Production Company and McMoRan Exploration Co.;

 - J.P.
-Morgan Securities, Credit Suisse and the other financial institutions in connection with a debt‑for‑equity exchange and a $7.5 billion registered secondary offering of common stock of The Mosaic Company as part of Cargill Incorporated’s disposition of its approximate 64% interest in Mosaic, as well as a subsequent $1.2 billion secondary offering of common stock and a $750 million registered senior debt offering;
+Morgan Securities, Credit Suisse and the other financial institutions in connection with a debt‑for‑equity exchange and a $7.5 billion registered secondary offering of common stock of The Mosaic Company as part of Cargill Incorporated’s disposition of its approximate 64% interest in Mosaic, as well as the subsequent $1.2 billion secondary offering of common stock and $750 million registered senior debt offering;

 - The underwriters, led by J.P.
-Morgan, Credit Suisse and Bank of America Merrill Lynch, in the $391 million initial public offering of Class A common stock of The WhiteWave Foods Company, the former natural and organic foods unit of Dean Foods Company;
+Morgan, Credit Suisse and Bank of America Merrill Lynch, in the $391 million initial public offering of class A common stock of The WhiteWave Foods Company, the former natural and organic foods unit of Dean Foods Company;

 - The underwriters, led by J.P.
 Morgan, Goldman, Sachs & Co., Morgan Stanley, UBS Investment Bank and Wachovia Securities, in the $12.6 billion offering of common stock of Wells Fargo & Company in connection with the acquisition of Wachovia Corporation (at the time the largest follow‑on equity offering in history), as well as the underwriters, led by JPMorgan and Wachovia, in the subsequent $8.6 billion offering of common stock of Wells Fargo undertaken in response to the U.S. Treasury Department’s Supervisory Capital Assessment Program;